 a.
-Requirement.

-All work performed under EERE Awards must be performed in the United States.
-This requirement does not apply to the purchase of supplies and equipment; however, the Recipient should make every effort to purchase supplies and equipment within the United States.
-The Recipient must flow down this requirement to its subrecipients.
+EERE requires all work under EERE financial assistance agreements to be performed in the United States.
+This requirement does not apply to the purchase of supplies and equipment; however, the Prime Recipient should make every effort to purchase domestically produced supplies and equipment.
+If a recipient fails to comply with the Performance of Work in the United States requirement, the EERE Contracting Officer may deny reimbursement for the work conducted outside the United States and such costs may not be recognized as allowable cost share.